pingdotgg/zact/README.md

 # Zact - Zod Server ACTions

+## DEPRECATED
+I don't plan to support this. [next-safe-action](https://github.com/TheEdoRan/next-safe-action) is better and well maintained, credits to @TheEdoRan for building it 🙏

+## LEGACY

 We like NextJS Server Actions.
 We wanted to love them.
 This package makes them validated and typesafe, so you can use them in things that aren't forms.

 `npm install zact`